matejsemancik/astral-visuals/README.md

 ![](demo-gif.gif)

-The project is divided into 3 modules, `:core` module cointains the core stuff (duh) like audio processing, tools, remote control handlers, extensions, etc. Then there are two application modules - the `:playground` and `:visuals` module.
+The project is divided into 3 modules, `:core` module cointains the core stuff like audio processing, tools, remote control handlers, extensions, etc. Then there are two application modules - the `:playground` and `:visuals` module.

 The `:playground` module serves as, well... playground.
 You can quickly create a new sketch and play around.
 I'm using the [Koin](https://insert-koin.io/) DI framework, so you can inject here whatever is defined in the `CoreModule`.
 Have a look around.

 The `:visuals` module is meant to be used in live environment at the parties.
-There is an abstraction layer in form of `BaseSketch` which allows me to switch between multiple sketches on demand.
-Also, have a look around.
+There is an abstraction layer in form of `Mixer` and `Layer`s, which allows me to blend multiple scenes together.
+Also, have a look around, proceed at your own risk, ignore `legacy` package 😅 (I like to change things, API is generally unstable).

 ## How to build